SysAdminDk/HomeAssistant/Virtual Environment/README.md

 I have been looking for various options.

-1. Making changes to my Dream Machine SE, to allow HA to run in a Docker, but the previous times I have tried that, something always breaks on updates the UDM SE.
+1. Making changes to my Dream Machine SE, allowing HA and more to run in Docker, but the previous times I have tried that, something always breaks on updates the UDM SE.
 The latest version of this option can be found here, use with caution.
 https://github.com/unifi-utilities/unifios-utilities/tree/main/nspawn-container